MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementGroupPolicyConfiguration.md

   - `[Description <String>]`: User provided description for the resource object.
   - `[DisplayName <String>]`: User provided name for the resource object.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time the entity was last modified.
+  - `[PolicyConfigurationIngestionType <GroupPolicyConfigurationIngestionType?>]`: Group Policy Configuration Ingestion Type
   - `[RoleScopeTagIds <String[]>]`: The list of scope tags for the configuration.

-DEFINITIONVALUES <IMicrosoftGraphGroupPolicyDefinitionValue\[]>: The list of enabled or disabled group policy definition values for the configuration.
+DEFINITIONVALUES <IMicrosoftGraphGroupPolicyDefinitionValue[]>: The list of enabled or disabled group policy definition values for the configuration.
   - `[Id <String>]`:
   - `[ConfigurationType <GroupPolicyConfigurationType?>]`: Group Policy Configuration Type
   - `[CreatedDateTime <DateTime?>]`: The date and time the object was created.